ltalhouarne/firebase-db-sync-cron-lambda/README.md

 Unfortunately, Firebase/Google cloud functions do not support cron schedule triggers out of the box.
 This project is therefore used with [AWS lambdas](https://aws.amazon.com/lambda/).

-In order to use this function, create a Lambda function, generate your DB access account keys for both your source and destination and upload those along with the function.
+In order to use this function, create a Lambda function, generate your DB access account keys for both your source and destination databases and upload those along with the function.

 You will need to zip the node_modules along with the index.js and the aformentioned keys.